MicrosoftDocs/windows-itpro-docs/windows/manage/appv-accessing-the-client-management-console.md

 ---
-title: How to Access the Client Management Console (Windows 10)
+title: How to access the client management console (Windows 10)
-description: How to Access the Client Management Console
+description: How to access the client management console
 author: MaggiePucciEvans
 ms.pagetype: mdop, appcompat, virtualization ms.mktglfcycl: deploy